chxy95/HDRUNet/README.md

 #### BibTeX

     @inproceedings{chen2021hdrunet,
-      title={HDRUNet: Single Image HDR Reconstruction with Denoising and Dequantization}, author={Chen, Xiangyu and Liu, Yihao and Zhang, Zhengwen and Qiao, Yu and Dong, Chao}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops}, year={2021}
+      title={HDRUnet: Single image hdr reconstruction with denoising and dequantization}, author={Chen, Xiangyu and Liu, Yihao and Zhang, Zhengwen and Qiao, Yu and Dong, Chao}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={354--363},
+      year={2021}
     }